 A financial protection program that will return your money directly to you in the event of an adoption disruption

-Round-the-clock birth mother support and counseling
+Round-the-clock prospective birth mother support and counseling

-Advertising to birth mothers
+Advertising to prospective birth mothers

-3. Become active with your adoption professional.
+Step 3: Become active with your adoption professional.

 If you end up choosing to work with American Adoptions, you’ll work with your adoption specialist to complete three steps before you can match with a prospective birth mother: